1 What costs are involved in legal proceedings and who normally has to bear them?

 8 Where do I submit my application for legal aid?

-A party who is domiciled or habitually resident in the Republic of Croatia and who seeks legal aid in a cross-border dispute before a court of another Member State of the European Union must submit their application to the office responsible for their place of permanent residence or usual residence.
+A party who is domiciled or resident in the Republic of Croatia and who seeks legal aid in a cross-border dispute before a court of another Member State of the European Union must submit their application to the office responsible for the place where they are domiciled or resident.

 9 How do I find out whether I am entitled to legal aid?

 Secondary legal aid is granted to an applicant who meets the conditions for exercising the right to legal aid by the adoption of a decision on granting legal aid.
 The administrative body must decide on an application within 15 days from the date on which it was submitted.